SebKuzminsky/mks-canable-2.0-pro/README.md

 ```
 ![](/pics/j-link-connector.png)

-3. Make sure the CANable2 is connected to USB.
+3. Make sure the CANable2 and J-Link are both connected to USB.

 4. Run OpenOCD (this will keep running until you stop it with
 Ctrl-C): `openocd -f interface/jlink.cfg -c 'transport select swd'